 Whether out of necessity or convenience (or both), the whole world went digital in 2020.
 Sure, the trend was already underway, but the COVID-19 pandemic dramatically accelerated digital transformation across entire industries.

-With year-end giving behind us, now is a great time to pause and think about how effective your digital fundraising efforts are today—and how you’d like to reimagine them for tomorrow.
+With this new online reality, it's important to think about how effective your digital fundraising efforts are today—and how you’d like to reimagine them for tomorrow.
 In other words, how can you create the dream program you wish you’d had a year ago?

 It all comes down to measurement and messaging.

 Let’s start with the basics.

 In order to grow your digital fundraising, you have to know what’s working—and, more importantly, what isn’t.
 This will allow you to allocate your spending where it’s most effective and meet your donors where they are.